assertj/assertj/README.md

 ## <a name="custom types-assertions"/>Assertions for custom types

-Having assertions for common types like `List` is great, but you might want some that are specific to your own types.
-This is possible with AssertJ because it is easily extensible so it's simple to [write assertions for your custom types](http://joel-costigliola.github.io/assertj/assertj-core-custom-assertions.html).
+Having assertions for common types like `List` is great, but you might want some assertions specific to your own types.
+It is simple to [write assertions for your custom types](http://joel-costigliola.github.io/assertj/assertj-core-custom-assertions.html) with AssertJ because it is easily extensible.

 Moreover, to ease your work, we provide assertions generator that can take a set of custom types and create specific assertions.
 The tools provided are:
 * A **[CLI assertions generator](http://joel-costigliola.github.io/assertj/assertj-assertions-generator.html)**